Mayonnaise is the secret to making these Creamy Dairy-Free Mashed Potatoes just as good as their dairy-containing counterparts.

 Yup, you DID read that correctly.
 It IS possible to make CREAMY dairy-free mashed potatoes.

 Creamy mashed potatoes without milk, half-and-half, heavy cream or butter…

 Nooooooooooo, I haven’t lost my mind.
 It’s true.
 I promise.

 So how did I do it?

-Weeeell, it all started after Greg was diagnosed with IBS and as part of his diet plan, he is not supposed to have certain types of dairy products, milk and cream included.
-Although he is allowed to have butter, I made it my mission to create a truly dairy free mashed potato recipe that was just as delicious as our favorite cream-laden mashed potato dishes of the past.
+Weeeell, it all started after Greg was diagnosed with IBS.
+He realized that certain types of dairy products cause gastrointestinal symptoms for him when eaten in large quantities or multiple times a day.
+So, I made it my mission to create a truly dairy free mashed potato recipe that was just as delicious as our favorite milk-laden mashed potato dishes of the past.

 Then I dared myself to make these mashed potatoes WITHOUT using a dairy substitute, such as a dairy-free milk or dairy-free butter.